karthik25/easyApi/ReadMe.md

 ## Getting Started :: easyApi

 The **easyApi** project is intended to provide an environment to call and test apis without jumping across multiple applications.
 All you have to do is pass the swagger json url of a hosted api (OpenAPI) and easyApi will do the rest.
-It builds a list of all the `GET` apis offered and lets you run them with a veriety of shortcuts.
-Read through the read me to know more!
+It builds a list of all the `GET` apis offered and lets you run them with a variety of shortcuts.
+Read through the rest of this document to know more.

 **usage:** easyApi.exe -o openapi-json-url [options]